TarikHuber/infinite-firebase/README.md

 It is "firebasy" and supports realtime changes, deletions and additions.

+Features:
+* realtime changes
+* realtime deletions
+* realtime additions
+* sorting via key

-For now it doesn't support filtering or sorting.
+For now it doesn't support filtering or sorting by value.
 But I'm working on it :)

 Don't forget that this is still a pre-release so that the API can have breaking changes in very short timelines.